How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 How fast can this work?

 If you have steady customer volume, you can see results within days.
-The goal is not a one-time spike—it’s sustained review momentum week after week.
+The goal is not a one-time spike.
+It is sustained review momentum week after week.